corrado-github/as24_project/README.md

 Evo, plots, XGBoost model set, training and tests, evaluation.
 + as24_BMWi3.ipynb: the same for BMW i3
 + report.pdf: slides with analysis and results outlined (in italian)
++ report_en.pdf: slides with analysis and results outlined (in English)